The Hangover Review – To a Night We Won’t Ever Forget

 What Happens in The Hangover?

 Phil, Stu, and Alan head to Las Vegas to have a bachelor party for their buddy Doug.
 After arriving, they unpack and hit Vegas HARD.
-The next morning Stu, Phil, and Alan all wake up not remembering what happened and they realize Dough is missing.
-So the three of them have to figure out what happened the night before so they can find Doug and get him back in time for his wedding.
+The next morning Stu, Phil, and Alan all wake up with no memory of the previous night, and they realize Dough is missing.
+They have to figure out what happened the night before so they can find Doug and get him back in time for his wedding.

 Who Are The Characters in The Hangover?